superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Final/final proposal.md

 ## **Statement of contribution**

  &nbsp; The team worked on this proposal as a team through multiple revisions.
-Specifications and the gantt  chart were worked on together as a group while other sub sections were delegated to individual members of the group.
+Specifications and the Gantt  chart were worked on together as a group while other sub-sections were delegated to individual members of the group.
 For revisions, the team met together to discuss changes that needed to be made.
-During revisions, different members were delegated to a different section to get a fresh set of eyes on each part of the document.
+During revisions, different members were delegated to different sections to get a fresh set of eyes on each part of the document.
 The following breakdown shows who worked on what sections of the current version of the document

   1) **Introduction:** Reece Gilbert & Gabriel Buckner
-  2) **Challenges/obstacles:** Reece
+  2) **Challenges/obstacles:** Reece Gilbert
   3) **Specification:** Team effort
   4) **Relevant Literature:** Mathias Hadgewood
   5) **Timeline:** Team effort
-  6) **Resources:** Mathias Hadgewood
+  6) **Resources:** Chris Bradley
   7) **Constraints:** Caleb Bucher
-  8) **Set Goals:** Chris Bradley
+  8) **Set Goals:** Chris Bradley & Gabriel Buckner
   9) **Impacts of Drone:** Reece Gilbert